sams4566/rock-paper-scissors-lizard-spock/README.md

 ### Bugs
 #### Solved Bugs

-- On Safari, the computer’s score was being covered by the game area background for smaller screen sizes.
+- On Safari, the computer’s score was being partially covered by the game area background for smaller screen sizes.
 The below photo shows the issue that was occurring:

   ![Bug1](https://github.com/sams4566/rock-paper-scissors-lizard-spock/blob/main/media/bug1.jpg)